Eronmmer/erons.codes/content/posts/2020-12-02---building-react-components-with-chakra-ui.md

 ```

 For Chakra UI to work correctly across your application, you need to setup the Provider in the root of your application.
 In this case, we'll do that in the `index.js` file in the `src` directory.
-We'll also create a custom theme to enable us customize some components and build a design system.
-Although this isn't a requirement, it's very important because with a customized theme, you can define the color pallette, fonts, breakpoints of your choice and many more.
+We'll also create a custom theme to enable us customize components and build a design system.
+Although optional, customized themes define numerous properties such as the color pallets, fonts and break points.

 In your `src` directory, create a `customTheme.js` file and add the following code: